Assistant Director of the Early Learning Initiative and Educational Guidance Coordinator

-To apply please e-mail your cover letter and CV both in PDF format ONLY, quoting reference number: NCI 107 to: email@example.com by 5:00 pm, 4th October 2022.
+To apply please e-mail your cover letter and CV both in PDF format ONLY, quoting reference number: NCI140 to: firstname.lastname@example.org by 5:00 pm, 26th May 2023.

 Note: The functions and responsibilities assigned to the Student Internship are based on the current stated role and objectives of the College.
 These functions and responsibilities may alter in line with any change in the role and objectives of NCI

 The successful applicant will be subject to Garda Vetting and must not have any convictions under the Sex Offenders Act 2001.

 National College of Ireland is an equal opportunities employer.